aiafrasinei/Tomis/README.md

             The frigate will move 2 steps in the direction of the marker.
             A jump will not be performed if any of the passing rows have no gate.
             Modifying the direction of the marker takes one turn.
-            If the frigate passes 2 or more consecutive jump gates, it will jump 3 steps.
+            If the gate has 2 markers the piece will jump 3 steps.
     Sentries
         Move similar to a bishop in chess.
     Towers